Graylog2/documentation/pages/pipelines/functions.rst

 Overview
 ========

-Functions are the means of how to interact with the messages Graylog processes.
+Functions are the means of interacting with the messages Graylog processes.

-They are written in Java and are pluggable, allowing extending the capabilities of Graylog in a simple manner.
+Functions are written in Java and are pluggable, allowing Graylog's pipeline processing capabilities to be easily extended.

-Conceptually a function receives parameters, the current message context and returns a value.
-The data types of its return value and parameters determines where in the rules it can be used.
-Graylog makes sure the rules are sound from a data type perspective.
+Conceptually a function receives parameters, the current message context, and (potentially) returns a value.
+The data types of its return value and parameters determine where it can be used in a rule.
+Graylog ensures the rules are sound from a data type perspective.

-A function's parameters can be passed as named pairs or by position, as long as optional parameters are declared as coming last.
-The function's documentation below indicates which parameters are optional.
+A function's parameters can either be passed as named pairs or position, as long as optional parameters are declared as coming last.
+The functions' documentation below indicates which parameters are optional by wrapping them in square brackets.

 Let's look at a small example to illustrate these properties::